eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/datetime-select.md

 # `<DatetimeSelect />`

-DatetimeSelect is a component that exposed the [`react-select`](https://deploy-preview-2289--react-select.netlify.com/home) component for displaying provided EE Datetime model data for selection.
+DatetimeSelect exposes the [`react-select`](https://deploy-preview-2289--react-select.netlify.com/home) component and generates a select input for choosing from the provided EE Datetime model data.
 It is a wrapper surrounding the [`<ModelEnhancedSelect />`](model-select.md) higher order component.

 ## Shape